fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 didn't sell patch cables smaller than 1 foot, but I eventually found [some](https://www.amazon.com/dp/B06XC5PZLV?psc=1&ref=ppx_yo2ov_dt_b_product_details) online without too much trouble.

-If you are looking for any slack at all, I'd recommend get cables that are about 1 foot in length.
+If you are looking for any slack at all, I'd recommend getting cables that are about 1 foot in length.
 Additionally, my cables all weren't the exact same size, so if sizing consistency is super important, I wouldn't buy the cables I ended up getting.